ComponentKitchen/core-component-mixins/README.md

 not broken by the mixin.
 In particular, if a mixin wants to add a new property or method, it should take care to also invoke the base class' property or method.
-To do that consistently, mixin functions should follow standardized [Composition Rules].
+To do that consistently, mixin functions should follow standardized [Composition Rules](Composition Rules.md).
 See that document if you are interested in creating your own mixins.

 A virtue of a functional mixin is that you do not need to use any library to apply it.
 This increases the chance that mixins can be shared across projects.